svekko/tunny/README.md

 processed as a FIFO queue.
 However, this behaviour is not part of the spec and should not be relied upon.

+However, there is a possibility to create higher priority backlogged jobs using `ProcessHighPriority` and `ProcessTimedHighPriority`.
+Those jobs will be with higher priority than jobs created with `Process` and `ProcessTimed`.

 [1]: https://godoc.org/github.com/Jeffail/tunny?status.svg
 [2]: http://godoc.org/github.com/Jeffail/tunny
 [3]: https://goreportcard.com/badge/github.com/Jeffail/tunny